 Albert meets the gaze of the mysterious Count of Monte Cristo during an opera performance.
 The two become friends and he introduces him to French society.

-The futuristic representation of Paris is a feast for the eyes and you cannot miss this anime if you want something quick and short to watch.
+The futuristic representation of Paris is a feast for the eyes and you cannot miss this anime if you want something quick and short to watch, yet super entertaining and well-rounded.

 1. The Rose of Versailles

-Set in 18th-century France, the series depicts life in the court of Versailles from the coronation of Louis XVI until the French Revolution.
-This also makes this show one of the best and more accurate anime set in Europe.
+The story is set in a historical context in 18th-century France, portraying life at the court of Versailles from the coronation of Louis XVI until the Revolution of 1789.